keshavnath/python-translate/README.md

 Open "LANGUAGE CODES FOR USER" to check language codes for translation

-To call, use command line and enter: python translate.py original_language language_to_translate_to
+To call, use command line and enter: python translator.py original_language language_to_translate_to

+For example, to translate from English to Spanish, command is python translator.py "en" "es"

 Uses system.argv